Salable/Salable-React-Web-Components-Nextjs-Demo/README.md

-# Salable Web Components : Next.js Demo
+# Salable Web Components : Next.js Pages Router Demo

+> Looking for how to setup Salable Web Components in a Next.js App Router project?
+[See our App Router example.](https://github.com/Salable/Salable-React-Web-Components-Nextjs-Demo)

 [Salable](https://www.salable.app) is a subscription licensing platform that allows users to have more control over their customers and how they interact with their applications/products.